Kong/cloud-migration-journey/docs/explore/phase1.md

 cat ~/.kmj/ansible/inventory.yml
 ```

-and grab the public IPs of the gateway (runtime instance) and monolith.
-An example of yaml is below. :
+Grab the public IPs of the gateway (runtime instance) and monolith.
+An example of yaml is below:

 ```yaml
     gateway: